011ivand3r/tTales/content/page/about.md

 Hi, **hans durk (han5 durk)** here!

-I'm a rather undistinguished Mechanical Engineering student at IIT Kharagpur, enrolled as **Shubham Hansda** (not han5 durk).
+I'm a rather undistinguished Mechanical Engineering student at a University, enrolled with my official name(not han5 durk).
 Currently, I am taking classes like Systems & Controls and creating a Fantasy Premier League points prediction engine.

 I generally divide my time between sleep, schoolwork, coding and making YouTube videos.
 I am passionate about human space exploration, machine learning and storytelling.
+I listen to podcasts, reading books and articles, and watch videos on them.
+I also make [YouTube videos](https://www.youtube.com/channel/UCYvbqYvGvhXCoIud49NfvKA) on (football/soccer + data science).

 I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.

-My escape is listening to podcasts, reading books and articles, and watching videos on them.
-If you want to talk about such stuff, go to the bottom of the page and hit me up!
+If you share somewhat similar thoughts/interests, go to the bottom of the page and hit me up!

-I also make YouTube videos on (football/soccer + data science).
-Visit my [YouTube Channel](https://www.youtube.com/channel/UCYvbqYvGvhXCoIud49NfvKA) for more.

 Enough about me.
 &nbsp;